Grapefruit: History

 The grapefruit, like many cultivated Citrus species, is a hybrid, in its case of the sweet orange and pomelo.

 Grapefruit originated as a natural hybrid.
 One ancestor of the grapefruit was the Jamaican sweet orange (Citrus sinensis), itself an ancient hybrid of Asian origin; the other was the Indonesian pomelo (C. maxima).
 The pomelo was the female ancestor; the sweet orange, itself a hybrid, was the male.
 Both C. sinensis and C. maxima were present in the West Indies by 1692.
 One story of the fruit's origin is that a 17th-century trader named 'Captain Shaddock' brought pomelo seeds to Jamaica and bred the first fruit, which were then called shaddocks.
 The grapefruit then probably originated as a naturally occurring hybrid between the two plants some time after they had been introduced there.

 Kimball Chase Atwood founded the Atwood Grapefruit Company in the late 19th century.
 It became the largest grapefruit grove in the world.

-A hybrid fruit, called forbidden fruit, was first documented in 1750 (along with 14 other citrus fruits including the guiney orange) by a Welshman, the Rev. Griffith Hughes, in his The Natural History of Barbados.
+A hybrid fruit, called forbidden fruit, was first documented in 1750 (along with 14 other citrus fruits including the guiney orange) by the Welsh clergyman Griffith Hughes, in his The Natural History of Barbados.
 However, Hughes's forbidden fruit may have been a plant distinct from grapefruit although still closely related to it.

 In 1814, the British naturalist and plantation owner John Lunan published the term grapefruit to describe a similar Jamaican citrus plant.
 Lunan reported that the name was due to its similarity in taste to the grape (Vitis vinifera).
 An alternative explanation is that this name may allude to clusters of the fruit on the tree, which often appear similar to bunches of grapes.